57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 - Account initialization costs 20,544 CU (from lines 9-34 in the source code).
 - The token transfer instruction costs 50,387 CU (from lines 36-67 in the source code).

-During account initialization, various accounts such as `sender_token_account`, `recipient_token_account`, and programs like `token_program` and `associated_token_program` need to be initialized, which costs a total of 20,544 CU.
+Various accounts, such as `sender_token_account` and `recipient_token_account`, and programs like `token_program` and `associated_token_program`, need to be initialized during account initialization, which costs 20,544 CU.

-For the execution of the token transfer instruction, the total cost is 50,387 CU.
+The total cost of executing of the token transfer instruction is 50,387 CU.
 Further breakdown of this process reveals:

 - Function initialization costs 6,213 CU (even an empty method consumes this much CU).
-- The program includes three print statements that are very costly.
+- The program includes three very costly print statements.
   - The first print statement costs 11,770 CU (lines 38-41 in the source code), as it implicitly converts the account address to Base58 encoding, which is highly resource-intensive.
 This is one of the reasons why [Solana recommends avoiding this operation](https://solana.com/developers/guides/advanced/how-to-optimize-compute).
   - The second print statement costs 11,645 CU (lines 42-45).
   - The third print statement costs 11,811 CU (lines 46-49).
-- The transfer instruction itself costs 7,216 CU (lines 52-62), where the `anchor_spl::token::transfer` method is called.
-This method wraps the native `transfer` method, adding some extra functionality in addition to calling the native transfer method.
+- The transfer instruction costs 7,216 CU (lines 52-62), where the `anchor_spl::token::transfer` method is called.
+This method wraps up the native `transfer` method, adding some extra functionality in addition to calling it.
 - Other miscellaneous costs add up to 1,732 CU.

 From this analysis, we found that the actual CU consumption for the token transfer portion of the program is **7,216** CU.
 However, due to the initialization of the Anchor framework, account initialization, and print statements, the total CU consumption for the program reaches 81,457 CU.

 Although Anchor programs consume more CU, the framework provides more functionality and convenience, making this consumption understandable.
 Developers can choose the appropriate development method based on their needs.

 ## Conclusion

-In this article, we’ve summarized various resource limits in Solana development, focusing on the CU limit.
-We discussed the CU consumption for common operations and programs, and compared the CU consumption of native programs and Anchor programs.
+This article summarizes various resource limits in Solana development, focusing on the CU limit.
+We discuss the CU consumption for common operations and programs and compare the CU consumption of native and Anchor programs.
 Whether you are a beginner or an experienced developer on Solana, we hope this article helps you better understand CU consumption in Solana, enabling you to plan program resources more effectively and optimize performance during development.

-We’ve also compiled some optimization tips based on Solana’s official documentation to help developers avoid pitfalls related to CU limits.
+We have also compiled some optimization tips based on Solana's official documentation to help developers avoid pitfalls related to CU limits.
 The tips are as follows:

 - Measure compute usage: Displaying CU consumption in logs can help assess the compute cost of code snippets, allowing you to identify high-cost areas.
 - Reduce logging: Logging operations (such as using the `msg!` macro) significantly increase CU consumption, especially when dealing with Base58 encoding and string concatenation.
-It’s recommended to log only essential information and use more efficient methods, such as `.key().log()`, for logging public keys and other data.
+For logging public keys and other data, logging only essential information and using more efficient methods, such as `.key().log()` is recommended.
 - Choose appropriate data types: Larger data types (like `u64`) consume more CU than smaller ones (like `u8`).
 Use smaller data types whenever possible to reduce CU usage.
 - Optimize serialization operations: Serialization and deserialization operations increase CU consumption.
 Using zero-copy techniques to interact directly with account data can help reduce the overhead of these operations.
 - Optimize PDA lookup: The computational complexity of the `find_program_address` function depends on how many attempts are needed to find a valid address.
 Storing the bump value during initialization and reusing it in subsequent operations can reduce CU consumption.

-We hope that in future articles, we can continue discussing other aspects of Solana’s resource limits, providing more insights.
-If you have any questions or comments, feel free to leave them in the comment section.
+In future articles, we will discuss other aspects of Solana's resource limits and provide more insights.
+If you have any questions or comments, please feel free to click the **Build With Us** button below.

 ## References